saltstack/salt/doc/ref/configuration/master.rst

 Default: ``[]``

 Used by ``salt-api`` to enable access to the listed clients.
-Unless a client is addded to this list, equests to be rejected before authentication is attempted or processing of the low state occurs.
+Unless a client is addded to this list, requests will be rejected before authentication is attempted or processing of the low state occurs.

 This can be used to only expose the required functionality via